Drinks

 Craving a Root Beer Float or a refreshing drink for working outside?
 We usually are, too, which is why we keep coming back to this simple recipe that will grace your scoops of vanilla bean ice cream or your cold glass with homemade soda in just a few days!

-If you can’t tell just by looking at the sweaty glasses in the picture below, this recipe is perfect for a hot day in the sun.
+If you can’t already tell just by looking at the sweaty glasses in the picture below, this recipe is perfect for a hot day in the sun.
 I also feel better about giving this 5 ingredient drink to my kids: Making homemade Root Beer, or any homemade soda for that matter, makes for a simplistic yet tasty recipe without all of the additives.

 What role does each ingredient play?

-Once dissolved, the yeast will react with the sugar.
+• Yeast: Once dissolved, the yeast will react with the sugar.
 This chemical reaction creates carbon dioxide and voila – carbonation!

-The Root Beer Extract will have all of the staple flavors: sassafras, sarsaparilla, licorice, and vanilla as well as that dark caramel color.
+• Root Beer Extract: The Root Beer Extract will have all of the staple flavors: sassafras, sarsaparilla, licorice, and vanilla as well as that dark caramel color.

 Many at-home soda recipes include making a flavor/fruit concentrate and adding in seltzer.
 This recipe is unique because the yeast and sugar create the carbonation internally.
-This is why the mixture needs to sit out for several hours, so the yeast and sugar can react and so that the flavor becomes concentrated enough!
+This is why the mixture needs to sit out for several days, so the yeast and sugar can react and so that the flavor becomes concentrated enough!

-How to Brew your Own Homemade Root Beer- The Video Tutorial
+How to Brew your Own Homemade Root Beer: The Video Tutorial

-Steps to make Homemade Root Beer
+Making Homemade Root Beer

 Materials